Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Acknowledgements

 \section{Acknowledgements}

 The author thanks Chenlin Gu for helpful discussions, especially for his deep insights from the quantitative homogenization and its extension to the hydrodynamic limit.
+He also thanks the referee, whose comments were quite useful for improving the presentation and providing easier access to the results.
 This work was supported in part by the International Scientists Project of BJNSF, No.\ IS23007.